Debbie Arnold: Other ventures

 Arnold formed her own production company, Debbie Arnold Productions which has produced various radio and TV productions.

 In 2012, she released a self-help book, called The Power of Reinvention.

 Arnold is an ambassador for the UK National Bullying Helpline.

 Arnold is the creator and founder of The Wonderbirds Show, an online chat show.

 Personal life

 Arnold has been married twice.
 In 1981, she married the actor John Challis, known for playing Boycie in the BBC sitcom Only Fools and Horses.
 They divorced in 1985.
-In 1989, she married the actor David Janson, known for playing Ken Richardson in Get Some In!
+In 1989, she married the actor David Janson.
 They have two children together, one of whom is the actress Ciara Janson.

 Arnold was one of three women who, following the allegations made against Harvey Weinstein in October 2017, accused the late director Michael Winner of demanding they expose their breasts to him – in Arnold's case during an audition at his home, which the actress refused to do.